-Andy, a Program and Camp Director, is a teaching pro from Basel, Switzerland.
-He grew up playing his tennis on European red clay courts and brings a tremendous work ethic and passion to the courts at Gotham Tennis Academy.
+Andy, Director of Tennis, is a teaching pro from Basel, Switzerland.
+He grew up playing his tennis on European red clay courts and brings a tremendous work ethic and passion.
 Andy has been known to use his outstanding, European work ethic to teach and inspire our juniors.
 Andy is comfortable teaching all levels of players, including munchkins, jdp, atp and adult.
 It’s no surprise that Andy gets his inspiration from another Basel, Switzerland resident… Roger Federer.

 Ajay's experience spans over 13-years in all levels of the game.
 He has played at a premier high school, a Division 1 college and on the professional tour.
 With a background in Sports Medicine, and a degree in Education, Ajay's in-depth knowledge of the physiology and tennis strategy attracts players of all levels and age.
 His meticulous approach, coupled with personality-specific coaching, caters to high performance players.
 As an advisor to Irina Falconi, a native New Yorker and professional player on the women's tour (WTA), he has developed a unique understanding of how to achieve success on the court at the very highest levels.